RC2014Z80/picoterm/docs/picoterm-conn-hr10.md

-# Picoterm Expansion Connector - Hardware Revision 1.0 only
+# Picoterm Expansion Connector - Firmware < 1.6

-__All the GPIO assignation here below ONLY concern the Hardware Revision 1.0 used with FIRMWARE STRICTLY BELOW 1.6.__
+__All the GPIO assignation here below ONLY concern the FIRMWAREs STRICTLY BELOW 1.6.__

-From firmware 1.6, expansion port usage must comply with Hardware Revision 1.1.
-GPIO connector assignation is different to allow SDCard usage.
+Firmware prior to 1.6 used different GPIO assignation on the expansion connector.
+Here are the corresponding description.

-## Connector version 1.0
+## Firmware PRIOR TO 1.6 expansion port GPIO assignation

 The expansion connector is available just below the Pico.